Javascript library

 getAccountsByParticipantId

-returns all accounts where user is participant, no matter which access rights user has or which type of authentication is used to control the accounts- while
+returns all accounts where the user is a participant, no matter which access rights the user has or which type of authentication gets used to control the accounts,- while

 getAccountsByAuthDescriptorId

-returns only accounts where user has access with specific type of authentication and authorization. :::
+returns only account where the user has access with a specific type of authentication and authorization. :::

 Adding authentication descriptor